eslam-fakhry/trivia/README.md

 ## Full Stack Trivia

-Trivia is an Advanced quizzes to create a great bonding experiences between team members
+Trivia is an Advanced quizzes app to create a great bonding experience between team members

 ## Starting the app